This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

 10 Does your country regulate cybercrime?
 What is the approach of law enforcement authorities in your country to cybercrime?

 New Zealand routinely prosecutes cybercrime at a domestic level.
 The Crimes Act 1961 criminalises an increasing range of cyber offences, including in relation to the unlawful access and use of computer systems, scams and harmful digital communications.
 Cyber offences attract a range of penalties.
 The maximum penalty for a cybercrime is 10 years’ imprisonment for a person who intentionally or recklessly destroys, damages or alters a computer system knowing (or where they ought to have known) that danger to life is likely to result (Crimes Act 1961, section 250).

-New Zealand’s Cyber Security Strategy 2019 recognises the importance of international partnerships to combat transnational cybersecurity threats.
-It supports a free, open, secure internet and the development of a rules-based order to promote peace and stability online.
-New Zealand recognises that international law applies online as it does offline, including the United Nations Charter, the law of state responsibility, international humanitarian law and international human rights law.
-In February 2021, the government announced that New Zealand will join the Council of Europe Convention on Cybercrime (the Budapest Convention) following the recommendation of the Royal Commission of Inquiry into the Christchurch terror attack and consultation with the New Zealand public.
-Amendments to New Zealand’s domestic legislation are required prior to formal accession.
+In February 2021, the government announced that New Zealand is to join the Council of Europe Convention on Cybercrime (the Budapest Convention) following the recommendation of the Royal Commission of Inquiry into the Christchurch terror attack and consultation with the New Zealand public.
+However, amendments to New Zealand’s domestic legislation are required prior to formal accession.

 Cross-border issues and foreign authorities

 11 Does local criminal law have general extraterritorial effect?
 To the extent that extraterritorial effect is limited to specific offences, give details.